ekr/tls13-spec/draft-ietf-tls-tls13.md

 This value can be encoded in the ticket, thus avoiding the need to keep state for each outstanding ticket.
-The server can determine the client's view of the age of the ticket by subtracting the ticket's "ticket_age_add value" from the "obfuscated_ticket_age" parameter in the client's "pre_shared_key" extension.
-The server can determine the "expected arrival time" of the ClientHello as:
+The server can determine the client's view of the age of the ticket by subtracting the ticket's "ticket_age_add" value from the "obfuscated_ticket_age" parameter in the client's "pre_shared_key" extension.
+The server can determine the "expected_arrival_time" of the ClientHello as:

 ~~~~
     expected_arrival_time = adjusted_creation_time + client's ticket age
 ~~~~

-For a given Client Hello recording window, the server implements anti-replay as follows.
+For a given Client Hello recording window, the server implements anti-replay as
+follows:

 1. Verify the PSK binder as described in {{pre-shared-key-extension}}.

-2. If the expected_arrival_time is outside the window or the ClientHello matches a known ClientHello then accept the PSK but reject 0-RTT.
+2. If the "expected_arrival_time" is outside the window or if the ClientHello matches a known ClientHello then the server accepts the PSK but rejects 0-RTT.

-3. If the ClientHello matches a known ClientHello then either abort the handshake with an "illegal_parameter" alert or accept the PSK but reject 0-RTT.
+3. If the ClientHello matches a known ClientHello then the server either aborts the handshake with an "illegal_parameter" alert or accepts the PSK but rejects 0-RTT.

 4. Otherwise, store the ClientHello as long as its expected_arrival_time is inside the the window, and